scopeusc/scope-s18/lesson-6/README.md

 You can customize it a lot more - GitHub hooks for automatic updating, watching the working directory and autoreload, monitor, load balance, etc.

+Side note: As you may know, Node is single threaded.
+It's highly recommended that, for production apps, you start it in load balancer mode.
+This can be done with `pm2 start bin/www -i <num>`, where num is the number of processes.
+They'll be selected in a round robin fashion by pm2.
+For more information, check Further Reading below.

 #### Nginx

 Nginx is an incredibly powerful webserver in it's own right - it allows you to create virtual hosts, change proxy settings, load balance, and much more.
 It is one of the most common webservers in the world, and for good reason.